Todo56/ShopUI/README.md

 ## Contact
 If you find any bug please open a github issue.
 ## Dependecies
-The only dependency is [InvMenu](https://github.com/Muqsit/InvMenu) by Muqsit.
+The only dependency is economy API.